 Zhinvali Reservoir located on the road to Stepantsminda and Gudauri, it’s a man-made reservoir with an area of 11.5 sq.
 Kilometers.
 It’s part of the Zhinvali Hydro electrical Plant which supplies Tbilisi with a considerable amount of electricity.

 Paliastomi is the third largest lake in Georgia, situated in Samegrelo-Zemo Svaneti and Guria regions.
-It has unique scenery and landscape and a perfect place if you like birdwatching.
+It has unique scenery and landscape, making it one of the best places to visit in Georgia if you like birdwatching.
 It’s a resting place for many migratory birds coming from Eurasia to Europe and vise versa.
 With its marshlands and boggy forests, Paliastomi is also part of Kolkheti National Park.

 Situated in Zemo (Upper) Adjara region, the Green Lake gets the name from a lush green forest surrounding it.
 The water of the lake is slightly mineralized, pure, and clear water makes it suitable for drinking.
 Within a few kilometers, there are other lakes in the area.